Students from “Integrity School network” will create their flags of transparency.

-You can find a short film about the transparency flags that we created for the first time at the Transparency School on Integrity here (in English).
+You can find a short film about the flags of transparency that we created for the first time at the Transparency School on Integrity here (in English).

 More information: Ingrida Palaimaitė, email@example.com, +370 683 17320